Skip to main content

 const model = 'gemini-2.0-flash';

-• AI Client Initialisation: An instance of GoogleGenAI is created using an API key stored in the system's environment variables (process.env.GEMINI_API_KEY).
+• AI Client Initialisation: An instance of GoogleGenAI is created using an API key stored in environment variables (process.env.GEMINI_API_KEY).

-• Model Selection: The variable model is set to 'gemini-2.0-flash', a fast and efficient model ideal for chat and real-time generation tasks.
+• Model Selection: The variable model is set to 'gemini-2.0-flash', a fast and efficient model suited to chat and real-time generation tasks.

 Server and Request Handling

-The core logic resides within the createServer callback, which executes for every incoming request.
+The core logic lives inside the createServer callback, which fires for every incoming request.

 const server = createServer(async (req, res) => {